 Which is the best processor for gaming?

 Gaming requires some of the best processors in the market.
-Gaming with intense graphics pushes your processor to the limit.
+Unfortunately, gaming with intense graphics pushes your processor to the limit.
 If you’re using a processor that is not cut out to handle overload, your laptop or PC may shut off or even start lagging.
 Here’s a table to show you how different processors handle gaming.

 |Processor||1080p Gaming Score||1440p Gaming score||Physical Cores||GHz|

 |AMD Ryzen 7 5800X||97.21%||98.42%||8||3.8-4.7 GHz|

 |Intel Core i9-10900K||88.97%||94.48%||10||3.7-5.3 GHz|

 It is clear the AMD’s Ryzen 9-5900X is capable of handling both 1080p and 1440p gaming without any difficulties.
 It scored a perfect 100% on the benchmark test, making it a good option for game lovers.

 Within Intel’s processor, the latest generation core performs the best.
 For example, the Core i9 in a 10th generation core beats out its predecessors in terms of benchmark scores.

 There are so many processors out there, good and bad.
 Picking one seems complicated when there are so many good options within the same price point.
 We hope that our guide has helped you choose the laptop with the perfect CPU for your needs.
 Just remember, pricier doesn’t mean better.